 The same issue exists with your HVAC filter in that the fans are not strong enough to pull air through a higher efficiency filter.
 So, your car air filter will only remove the biggest pollen or dust particles.
 And not the finer particles that you breathe into your lungs.

-So, it’s a difficult problem to solve given the limitations.
+It’s a difficult problem to solve given the limitations.
 In addition, it takes a good amount of energy to move air through a filter that is effective and there is not a lot of power in a cigarette lighter adaptor.

 And this leads us to the current car air purifier solutions.